 We have five main operational segments segregated primarily by geographic region: United States, Canada, Europe and South Africa, Asia Pacific, and Corporate and Other.
-Our United States operations provide traditional life reinsurance, reinsurance of asset-intensive products and financial reinsurance, primarily to large U.S. life insurance companies.
+Our United States operations provide traditional life reinsurance, reinsurance of assetintensive products and financial reinsurance, primarily to large U.S. life insurance companies.
 Asset-intensive products include reinsurance of annuities and reinsurance of corporate-owned life insurance.
-Our Canada operations provide insurers with traditional individual life reinsurance as well as creditor reinsurance, group life and health reinsurance and non-guaranteed critical illness products.
+We conduct reinsurance business in Canada through RGA Life

+Reinsurance Company of Canada ("RGA Canada"), a wholly-owned subsidiary.
+RGA Canada assists clients with capital management activity and mortality and morbidity risk management, and is primarily engaged in traditional individual life reinsurance, as well as creditor, critical illness, and group life and health reinsurance.
+Creditor insurance covers the outstanding balance on personal, mortgage or commercial loans in the event of death, disability or critical illness and is generally shorter in duration than traditional life insurance.
 Our Europe and South Africa operations provide primarily reinsurance of traditional life products through yearly renewable term and coinsurance agreements and the reinsurance of critical illness coverage that provides a benefit in the event of the diagnosis of a predefined critical illness.
 Our Asia Pacific operations provide life, critical illness, disability income, superannuation, and non-traditional reinsurance.
 Superannuation is the Australian government mandated compulsory retirement savings program.
 Superannuation funds accumulate retirement funds for employees, and in addition, offer life and disability insurance coverage.
 Corporate and Other operations include investment income from invested assets not allocated to support segment operations and undeployed proceeds from our capital raising efforts, unallocated realized investment gains and losses, and the results of RGA Technology Partners, a wholly-owned subsidiary that develops and markets technology solutions for the insurance industry, and the Argentine privatized pension business, which is currently in run-off, the investment income and expense associated with our collateral finance facility and an insignificant amount of direct insurance operations in Argentina.